espressif/esp-mdf/examples/function_demo/mwifi/README.md

 # Mwifi

-This directory contains examples for two common networking modes of ESP-MESH: with router or without router.
+This directory contains examples for two common networking modes of ESP-WIFI-MESH: with router or without router.

-In the ESP-MESH networking, there are two ways to generate root node:
+In the ESP-WIFI-MESH networking, there are two ways to generate root node:

 1. Automatically selected root node: automatically elected based on the signal strength of the idle node and the router.
 2. Fixed root node: choose a device as the root node in the code, and the remaining devices are non-root nodes